Why Don't We Get Drunk

 "Why Don't We Get Drunk" is a novelty song written and performed by American singer-songwriter Jimmy Buffett.
 It was a B-side to "The Great Filling Station Holdup", the first single from his 1973 album A White Sport Coat and a Pink Crustacean.
-The song is a fan favorite, and until the 2007 Bama Breeze tour, was almost always performed at Buffett's live concerts.
+A fan favorite, the song was almost always performed at Buffett's live concerts until 2007 Bama Breeze tour, after which it was only performed occasionally.

 Buffett wrote the song under the pseudonym Marvin Gardens, derived from a property on the original Atlantic City version of the Monopoly game board.

 Description

 The song is a parody of standard country music love songs.
 Buffett states that he made the song "as a total satire [and] wasn't even going to put it on the album.
 We did it foolin' around in one take.
 But immediately that song became controversial, and there were jukebox sales."
 Buffett further notes, "I was hearing a lot of very suggestive country songs—in particular, Norma Jean's "Let's Go All the Way".
 I figured I would write a song that would leave no doubt in anybody's mind.
 I thought back to a late night in an Atlanta diner where I was eating and watching this out-of-focus businessman trying to pick up a hooker.
 That's all the inspiration I needed."